roman-byzantine-fibulae/roman-byzantine-fibulae.github.io/Roman Military Fibulae/fibula_8.md

  L: 63.5mm, W: Head- 33.0mm, Bow- 7.0mm, D: 22.5mm
 ### Weight
  19.3g
-### Description
-This fibula has a medium bilateral spring, and lines detailed along the bow.
-It also has a long catch.

 [Previous]({% link Roman Military Fibulae/fibula_17.md %}) | [Next]({% link Roman Military Fibulae/fibula_18.md %})